Institute of Electrical and Electronics Engineers: Publications

 IEEE claims to produce over 30% of the world's literature in the electrical, electronics, and computer engineering fields, publishing approximately 200 peer-reviewed journals and magazines.
-IEEE publishes more than 1,200 conference proceedings every year.
+IEEE publishes more than 1,700 conference proceedings every year.

 The published content in these journals as well as the content from several hundred annual conferences sponsored by the IEEE are available in the IEEE Electronic Library (IEL) available through IEEE Xplore platform, for subscription-based access and individual publication purchases.

 In addition to journals and conference proceedings, the IEEE also publishes tutorials and standards that are produced by its standardization committees.
 The organization also has its own IEEE paper format.

-Educational activities

-The IEEE provides learning opportunities within the engineering sciences, research, and technology.